faaatemaaa/faaatemaaa.github.io/index.md

 **3. A drone equipped with a First Aid Kit and 360 cameras to aid in
     critical situations such as wars, fires, and for emergency responders.**

+**4. Designing and building PCBs projects, I have solid experience in Hardware Engineering and Research.